JasonYao/deprecated-old-2017-site/_projects/gomark-a-github-markdown-renderer.markdown

 ---
 title:  "gomark | A Github Markdown Renderer"
 date:   2017-05-30T17:30:32
-img:
+image:
-  - name: 0-hamilton.jpg
+  name: 0-hamilton.jpg
-    height: 1850
-    width: 1463
   alt_text: "Idle hands are the Devils playthings.
 In this case the devil was a really bored geek."
-    caption: The existential crisis that occurs when choosing which type of bubble tea to get it real.
-  - name: 0-hamilton.jpg
-    height: 1850
-    width: 1463
-    alt_text: "Idle hands are the Devils playthings.
-In this case the devil was a really bored geek."
-    caption: The existential crisis that occurs when choosing which type of bubble tea to get it real.
-  - name: 0-hamilton.jpg
-    height: 1850
-    width: 1463
-    alt_text: "Idle hands are the Devils playthings.
-In this case the devil was a really bored geek."
-    caption: The existential crisis that occurs when choosing which type of bubble tea to get it real.
-  - name: 0-hamilton.jpg
-    height: 1850
-    width: 1463
-    alt_text: "Idle hands are the Devils playthings.
-In this case the devil was a really bored geek."
-    caption: The existential crisis that occurs when choosing which type of bubble tea to get it real.
 tags:
   - featured
   - github renderer